codebysandip/react-ssr/docs/how-to-add-page-route.md

 }

 // Replace any with Api Response Interface
-// It's good practic to create interface for Api Response.
+// It's good practice to create interface for Api Response.
 // This will help in detecting errors on compile time by typescript compiler
-// Will enable code editor to help in intellisense
-// Add
-export interface AboutProps extends PageData&ServerResponse<any> {
+// Will enable code editor for intellisense export interface AboutProps extends PageData&ServerResponse<any> {
 }
 ```